emilalmander/project1-zlatan/README.md

 * select the main branch in the drop down menu
 * once the main branch has been selected the page will provied the link to the website.

+LOCAL CLONE
+* log in to github and locate the github repository
+* Under the repository name, click "Clone or download".
+* To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+* Open Git Bash
+* Change the current working directory to the location where you want the cloned directory to be made.
+* Type git clone, and then paste the URL you copied in Step 3.
+* Press Enter.
+Your local clone will be created.

 ***

 CREDITS